Skinningrove: Landmarks

-The Cleveland Ironstone Mining Museum (formerly the Tom Leonard Mining Museum) describes the village's mining heritage, providing a unique underground experience and an insight into how 6.2 million tons of ironstone was extracted from Skinningrove.
+The Land of Iron (formerly the Cleveland Ironstone Mining Museum and the Tom Leonard Mining Museum) displays the village's mining heritage.
+It provides an underground experience and an insight into how 6.2 million tons of ironstone was extracted from Skinningrove mines.

-The village has a large natural sand beach used for recreational fishing and a beck, which occasionally floods, notably in 2000.
+The village has a large natural sandy beach used for recreational fishing and a beck, which occasionally floods, notably in 2000.

-It also has the Riverside Building Community Centre which is on the site of a former school.
+The Methodist chapel closed in 2024, due to lack of numbers.
+It has been converted into two houses.
+The pipe organ from the chapel, which dates from 1910, was sold to a local museum.

-There is a Methodist chapel which has services on a Sunday at 18:00.
-There is also a fish and chip shop, a community centre and general dealers and post office.
+The Cleveland Way National Trail passes through the village.

 Culture and events

-Every year Skinningrove hosts a bonfire and fireworks display which attracts hundreds of people from around North Yorkshire.
-Each year the bonfire is based on a different theme.
+From 1982 to 2019, Skinningrove hosted a bonfire and fireworks display, which attracted hundreds of people from around North Yorkshire.
+Each year, the bonfire was based on a different theme.
+The bonfire was discontinued from 2023, due to safety concerns and local infrastructure being unable to cope with the large crowds.

 The Cleveland Way runs through the village.

 Photographer Chris Killip created an unpublished photo series about the town's residents in the early 1980s, about which the American filmmaker Michael Almereyda produced a short film.
 The film won Best Non-Fiction Short at the 2012 Sundance Film Festival.